oblonski/jTableGenerator/README.md

 ## Latex

-Generating tables in Latex can be cumbersome, especially if you require large tables.
+Generating tables in Latex can be cumbersome.
 The FluentLatexTableBuilder lets you create a standard latex table easily.

 Example: